PostgreSQL Database Management and Usage

 Security Management

-Set Strong Passwords
+Setting Strong Passwords

-.
-Update passwords periodically.
+).
+Update passwords regularly.

 ALTER USER your_username WITH PASSWORD 'your_new_strong_password';

-Perform Regular Backups
+Regular Backups

-Restrict User Privileges
+Restricting User Privileges

 REVOKE ALL PRIVILEGES ON DATABASE mydatabase FROM your_username;

--- Grant CONNECT and TEMPORARY permissions to a user (example)
+-- Grant CONNECT and TEMPORARY privileges (example)

 GRANT CONNECT, TEMPORARY ON DATABASE mydatabase TO your_username;